GeoZac/packages_services_OmniJaws/README.md

 -----
 The mapping of condition to the conditionCode is fairly complete

-No multi-language support

-No support for imprial units
+No support for imperial units

 Thanks to the original creators and contributors of the LockClock app https://github.com/CyanogenMod/android_packages_apps_LockClock